BennYuGi-Oh/FIRST-PROJECT/README.md

 ### Project Overview

 This project aims to provide the various sales made in each region.
 It also indicate the highest regional sales and the most profitable region.
-It also indicate the items sold in large quantity with the daily.
+It also indicate the items sold in large quantity with the daily.It also show the realized  revenue, day category.

 ### Data sources